Climbing Equipment List

 - One pair of sports shoes and sandals while you are at the camp

-- One pair down booties (optional), if you have this you can use for the night.
+- One pair of down booties (optional); if you have this, you can use it for the night.

-- Two pair thin woollen or poly liner socks
+- Two pairs of thin woolen or poly-liner socks

 - Lightweight trekking socks